prometheus/alertmanager/docs/configuration.md

 # been sent successfully for an alert.
 (Usually ~3h or more).
 [ repeat_interval: <duration> | default = 4h ]

+# Times when the route should be muted.
+These must match a name of a
+# mute time interval defined in the mute_time_intervals section.
+# Additionally, the root node cannot have any mute times.
+mute_times:
+  [ - <string> ...]

 # Zero or more child routes.
 routes:
   [ - <route> ... ]